ThibautBremand/DataEng_Autocomplete_Algorithm/README.md

 - This is easily maintainable, we have full control of the nodes and tree structures, as they are represented by specific Java classes.
 Also, this approach is fast to understand and to visually represent.
 - It uses a structure that looks like the chained list, which is a well-known structure, as each tree node is chained to its children.

 Two versions of the program are available in this repo : a version with a Linear Search O(N) -in the "old version" folder, and the main version with a Binary Search O(Log(N)).
-I've performed performances comparison between both programs, that you can find below :
+I've performed performances comparison between both programs, that you can find below.

 ## 4/ Performances comparison between Binary Search method and Linear Search